Now you all need to come up with so much more. Tag, you're It!

 You can use jars, whipped topping tubs, & marg. containers.

 Cake icing tubs with lids make great storage.
 They are just the right size stackable, and great for freezing.
+Ask your family members to save containers from foods like mentioned from the prior post if you do not use those or gather up enough soon enough.

 Anything you buy in a plastic container can be reused, and it usually holds up well in the microwave too!